Kenosha shooting strains tie between Black residents, police

 “Be angry and vocal, but when you’re done be with me so we can build this city.”

 About 11% of Kenosha’s 99,000 residents are Black, but only about seven of the police force’s 207 officers are African American.
-Kenosha’s white population is about 67% and whites make up 89% of the city’s police officers.
+Kenosha’s white population is about 67%, while 89% of the city’s police officers are white.

 Ray Roberts, a data scientist who has lived in the city about a decade, said he and other Black residents face very different rules when dealing with police than white residents do.